 According to local legend, Hang Tiên Cá is named after a mermaid who was petrified into stone after her broken love with a prince.
 The magnificence of the “silk strips” of limestone stalagmites and stalactites mixed with the flickering lights produces a vision not unlike the underwater castle of the western deity Poseidon.

-In local lore, the cave has long been aligned with aquatic themes and the stalactites seen to represent colorful coral reefs, dolphins, whales and.
-Of course, mermaids while fairies dance gently to the ‘piano sounds’ of the water dripping down producing a unique musical accompaniment.
+In local lore, the cave has long been aligned with aquatic themes and the stalactites seen to represent colorful coral reefs, dolphins, whales and, of course mermaids.
+It is said these fairies dance gently to the ‘piano sounds’ of the water dripping down producing a unique musical accompaniment.
 Walking along the bamboo trail, you can often see schools of Tổng Trường (Climbing Perch) fish swimming in the cave stream – a tasty specialty of the Hoa Lu valleys kings in days gone by.

 Hang Bụt